 To prevent these penalties, a clear understanding of the overseas territory’s legal obligations is required – but this can be difficult and provides more costs and resources, due to cultural and language barriers.

 In order to prevent these risks, get the most out of hiring global expats, and make sure that your business gets the best talent for your business global expansion, acquire the services of a Professional Employer Organization (PEO) such as Bradford Jacobs.

 With years of in-depth knowledge in global recruitment, laws, processes and cultural practices, our team of experts can provide support in all stages of global expansion.

 Global Talent Acquisition can be handled both efficiently and cost-effectively, and our Employer of Record (EOR) services guarantee that your employees are cared for in all stages of employment.
 Your employees are registered under Bradford Jacobs, but you maintain full control over their day-to-day tasks and activities.

 Our global infrastructure ensures that both local employees and expats are employed according to the country’s employment conditions and attractive benefits.
 Our services also guarantee that all payroll and tax contributions are handled efficiently and effectively.

-We take on all administrative and legal responsibilities of your employees, so you can focus on your business’ core operations.
+We take on all administrative and legal responsibilities of your employees, so you can focus on your business’s core operations.

-To learn more about how you can hire expats compliantly and benefit from utilizing our PEO solution (that is present in over 100 countries), contact us today.
+To learn more about how you can hire expats compliantly and benefit from utilising our PEO solution (which is present in over 100 countries), contact us today.